TareqNewazShahriar/playing-around-with-webrtc/README.md

-# Playing Around with WebRTC
+# Video Calling, Messaging with WebRTC

 Playing around with video streaming and data (messages, files) channel using TURN and STUN servers.